reemster123/MendixSprintrAutomationLibrary/README.md

 step 2:

-Open CMD (windows) or Terminal (Mac) and go to the folder of the deploybot. example 'cd desktop/programming/deploybot
+Open CMD (windows) or Terminal (Mac) and go to the folder of the mendixdeploybot. example 'cd desktop/programming/mendixdeploybot

 step 3: